 Enter Kranse Institute*

 I had read about an online prep course created by a guy who achieved a perfect score on the SAT after studying the test design and refining his approach to the questions.
 He appeared on Shark Tank and partnered with Mark Cuban.
 I have to admit, Cuban’s endorsement influenced my confidence in the course.

 Here’s a clip from Patel’s Shark Tank Pitch (before the course was rebranded for new SAT format):

 I didn’t need or expect Luke to get a perfect score-just 40 points for $6,000 a year.
-I wouldn’t normally spend $349 (with a 30% off coupon) on something like this (like NEVER) but I justified the expense of The Kranse Institute course for a few reasons:
+I wouldn’t normally spend lots of money on something like this (like NEVER) but I justified the expense of The Kranse Institute course for a few reasons: